The set of solutions of random XORSAT formulae: A belief propagation algorithm and density evolution

-\end{lemma} \begin{proof} The proof is very similar to that of the previous lemma.
-For $G=(F,V,E)\sim \G(n,k,\alpha n)$, let $C(\ell;n)\subseteq V$ be the subset of variable nodes that are in the core and have at least $\ell$ neighboring check nodes in the core.
+almost surely with respect to the choice of $G_n$. \end{lemma} \begin{pf} The proof is very similar to that of the previous lemma.
+Let $C(\ell;n)\subseteq V$ be the subset of variable nodes in $G_n$ that are in the core and have at least $\ell$ neighboring check nodes in the core.
 Then we have (by monotonicity of \BPstar)